lierdakil/apc-key-25-bitwig/README.md

 ### Difference With Official Ableton Script:

 * Shift + "Stop All Clips" returns to arrangement.
-* In mute mode, the light indicates that the track IS muted (which makes more sense to me).
+* In mute mode, the light indicates that the track _is_ muted (which makes more sense to me).
 * The issues below

 ### Issues: